 While there are many ways to celebrate fall, a trip to an apple orchard is an ideal way to spend a perfect autumn afternoon.
 Picking apples while appreciating the changing leaves and a bit of crispness in the air is the first step to creating fantastic fall foods.
+Once a year, my mom would break out the fryer and make apple fritters.
+Over the years, I've learned that there are several versions of fritters, including one that is donut-like, but this remains our family's favorite.

-Apple Fritters with Apple Cider Reduction
+Apple Fritters With Apple Cider Reduction [Vegan]

 - 1 cup apple cider